USCGC Sycamore (WLB-209): Mission

 USCGC Sycamore has an area of responsibility within the First Coast Guard District which covers the U.S. states of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, and New York.
 While her primary mission is servicing ATON, she is also tasked with maritime law enforcement, marine pollution prevention and response, treaty enforcement, homeland security missions, and search and rescue.
 Sycamore has an icebreaking capability of 14 in at 3 knots and 3 ft backing and ramming.

 History

 USCGC Sycamore in August 2012, anchored off the coast of Barrow, Alaska.

-On 1 August 2006 Sycamore assisted the National Oceanic and Atmospheric Administration (NOAA) by transporting a towing assessment team to the stricken vessel MV Cougar Ace which was listing severely and in danger of sinking.
+On 1 August 2006 Sycamore assisted the National Oceanic and Atmospheric Administration (NOAA) by transporting a towing assessment team to the stricken vessel Cougar Ace which was listing severely and in danger of sinking.
 She further assisted NOAA contract salvors by providing soundings in the area of the proposed mooring for the Cougar Ace and monitored the tow for oil spills while escorting the salvors T/T Gladiator and T/T Sea Victory.
 Sycamore enforced a security zone during the tow.